BIOP/ArgoLight_analysis_tool/README.md

 1. Hit the button `General settings`.
 2. On the popup, enter the host name and port of your OMERO server
 3. Enter the ID of the OMERO project containing the images to analyze.
-4. Enter the list of microscopes you may want to process (manually or by browsing a csv file) In the csv file, you should have one microscope name by line.
+4. Enter the list of microscopes you may want to process (manually or by browsing a csv file).
+In the csv file, you should have one microscope name by line.
 If you enter microscopes manually, names must be separated by only comma.

 **Be careful : the microscopes' name should match extactly (but not case sensitive) the datasets name on OMERO, contained in the specified project.**

-4. Enter the list of ArgoSlides you may want to use for the analysis (manually or by browsing a csv file) In the csv file, you should have one ArgoSlide by line.
+4. Enter the list of ArgoSlides you may want to use for the analysis (manually or by browsing a csv file).
+In the csv file, you should have one ArgoSlide by line.
 If you enter ArgoSlides manually, names must be separated by only comma.

 **Be careful : the ArgoSlides' name should be the same (but not case sensitive) as the one written in the image name**